diantyapitaloka/Cross-Validation/README.md

 - Default Evaluation Metric: By default, the cross-validation score for a decision tree classification model calculates the overall accuracy of predictions on each test fold.
 - Custom Performance Metrics: You can evaluate the model using alternative metrics—such as precision, recall, or F1-score—by specifying a custom scoring parameter.
 - Automatic Class Balancing: For classification tasks, Scikit-Learn automatically applies Stratified K-Fold splitting, ensuring each fold contains a proportional representation of every target class.
+- Multiple Output Scores: The cross-validation function returns a list of individual performance scores corresponding to each fold, rather than a single unified score.

 ```
 import sklearn